-Concurrent Enrollment or Dual Credit: High school juniors and seniors are encouraged to enroll in eligible college classes.
-Please contact the college registrar for more information.
+Dual Enrollment: High school students are encouraged to enroll in eligible college classes.
+Please contact your high school counselor or the Outreach Department for more information about dual credit in your respective ISD.

-Student Information Center: The Student Information Center provides information concerning career planning, online career assessment and interpretation, university transfer information and visitor information.
+Transfer/Career Center: The Transfer/Career Center provides information concerning career planning, online career assessment and interpretation, university transfer information and visitor information.

-Student Support Services: This program provides counseling, specially designed workshops, peer tutoring, and testing in writing and basic math skills.
+Student Support Services: This program provides counseling, specially designed workshops and peer tutoring and mentoring.
 The goal of this federally funded program is to increase the retention and graduation rate of students, who by traditional academic measures, would have difficulty succeeding in college.
+The needs of students accepted in the project are thoroughly assessed through testing and counseling.
+Students are informed of the costs and transferability of post-secondary education, eligibility for financial aid and the application process.